Meet the Pluton Biosciences Team

 Founder, Chief Information Officer, Board Member

-Schuster is an experienced healthcare executive and entrepreneur with a demonstrated history of working in the information technology and service industries.
-He is skilled in data analytics, IT and business strategy, innovation, and healthcare.
-As CIO, Schuster leads all data management/architecture projects for the company.
-He served as Centene Corporation’s CIO from 2006-09 and its CTO from 2009-18.
-During his time at Centene, he grew the corporation’s revenue from $1 billion to $50 billion.
-He has a Bachelor of Science in Electrical Engineering from the University of Illinois – Urbana and a Master of Business Administration from Washington University in St. Louis – Olin Business School.
+As CIO, Schuster leads all data management/architecture projects for Pluton.
+He is an experienced healthcare executive and entrepreneur with a demonstrated history of success in the information technology and service industries.
+He is skilled in data analytics, IT and business strategy, innovation and healthcare.
+Schuster served as CIO for Centene Corporation from 2006-09, and CTO from 2009-18.
+During his time at Centene, Schuster grew the corporation’s revenue from $1 billion to $50 billion.
+He earned a Bachelor of Science degree in Electrical Engineering from the University of Illinois – Urbana and a Master of Business Administration degree from Washington University in St. Louis – Olin Business School.

 Founder, Chief Operating Officer

-Narzinski has more than 20 years of research experience in industry and academia.
-He has more than 10 years of experience leading teams in molecular biology, protein science, and laboratory automation at Bayer and Monsanto.
+Narzinski leads daily operations, and facilitates the integration of Pluton’s lab systems and data management efforts.
+He has more than 25 years of research experience in industry and academia, and more than 15 years of experience leading teams in molecular biology, protein science and laboratory automation at Bayer and Monsanto.
 He brings to Pluton his unique blend of expertise in biology, automation, and data management, coupled with an enthusiasm for science and team building.
-Narzinski leads daily operations as well as facilitates the integration of our lab systems and data management efforts.
-He has a Bachelor of Science in Biology from Missouri S&T in Rolla, Missouri.
+He earned a Bachelor of Science in Biology from Missouri S&T in Rolla, Missouri.

 Ann Guggisberg, PhD